Search results for

 • Gold

-Again, only the Apple Watch Ultra and Ultra 2 are available in titanium, and these watches feature a significantly different design than their base model siblings.
+Again, the latest Ultra model, the Ultra 2 is only available in titanium, and the device features a significantly different design than its base model siblings.
 The Ultra line is larger, more durable, and boasts advanced tools for outdoor adventuring.
-The line also only features a single titanium finish.

-An Apple Watch Series 9 displays the app screen.
+An Apple Watch Series 10 displays the watch face Pride Radiance.

 Kaitlyn Cimino / Android Authority

-For most shoppers, a stainless steel Apple Watch is not worth the extra cost.
+For most shoppers, a titanium Apple Watch (or older, stainless steel model) is not worth the extra cost.
 The user experience is identical in both materials, so you are not investing in a better experience or more features.

-On the other hand, some users value the premium feel of stainless steel.
+On the other hand, some users value the premium feel of more expensive finishes.
 The glossy finish is elevated, especially when paired with an upscale band.
 It is also slightly heavier, which can make it feel more expensive.
-Finally, the sapphire crystal over each stainless steel model’s display is a significant upgrade in terms of durability.
+Finally, the sapphire crystal over the display is a significant upgrade in terms of durability.

-To call titanium an extra cost is misleading, as the titanium Apple Watch Ultra and Ultra 2 are very different devices than the base model Apple Watch.
+Regarding the Ultra lineup, to call titanium an extra cost is misleading, as the titanium Apple Watch Ultra and Ultra 2 are very different devices from the base model Apple Watch.
 The upcharge for these devices has a lot to do with their feature sets, not just their durable builds.

 Titanium vs Stainless Steel vs Aluminum: Which material is right for you?